 A number of additional restrictions are enforced for passengers travelling to/from the USA such as:

-For further information in regard to Dangerous Goods:
+For further information about Dangerous Goods:

 You must ensure that Dangerous Goods rejected for carriage are safely disposed of prior to your journey.
 Virgin Australia cannot store Dangerous Goods for you.